digitallawyer/openlegaldictionary/_definitions/unfair-competition.md

 title: Unfair Competition
 permalink: "/definitions/unfair-competition.html"
-body: A term which may be applied generally to all dls-honest or fraudulent rivalry in trade and commerce, but Is particularly applied in the courts of equity (where it may be restrained by injunction) to the practice of endeavoring to substitute one's own goods or products in the markets for those of another, having an established refutation and extensive sale, hy means of imitating or counterfeiting the name,
+body: A term which may be applied generally to all dls-honest or fraudulent rivalry in trade and commerce, but is particularly applied in the courts of equity (where it may be restrained by injunction) to the practice of endeavoring to substitute one's own goods or products in the markets for those of another, having an established refutation and extensive sale, hy means of imitating or counterfeiting the name,